ptravnik/Retro_CALC/README.md

 1. LCD screen 128x64 pixels on HSPI 12-15
 1. Arduino Micro Pro 3.3V, 8 MHz as a "keyboard/mouse injector"

-The code is partially ported and tested on the ESP-32 platform.
-Production PCBs from China are delayed due to Novel Coronavirus outbreak; the Keyboard PCB (KBD-2090) has been received, assembled and tested.
+The code is fully ported and tested on the ESP-32 platform.
+Final version of Keyboard PCB (KBD-2090) has been tested.

+## The THIRD mockup version:

+1. ESP32 Dev Module
+1. Micro SD card reader on VSPI 5, 18, 19, 23
+1. Hardware keyboard on lines 25-27 and 32, 33; pin 34 is used for power switch
+1. TFT screen 480x320 pixels on HSPI 12-15
+1. Arduino Micro Pro 3.3V, 8 MHz as a "peripheral controller"

+This mockup is under development.
+Both BW LCD and Color TFT are likely to be supported.

 # Build Instructions